decentralized-identity/sidetree/docs/protocol.md

   https://en.wikipedia.org/wiki/Commitment_scheme

   The DID owner must reproduce and reveal the correct commitment value in the subsequent operation for the operation to be considered valid.
 In addition, each subsequent operation must also include the hash of the new commitment value(s) for the next operation.
 This scheme enables efficient dismissal of counterfeit operations without needing to evaluate signatures.

-  See [Sidetree REST API](#sidetree-rest-api) section for the schema used to specify reveal values and commitment hashes in each operation.

 ## Sidetree Client Guidelines
 A Sidetree client manages the private keys and performs document operations on behalf of the DID owner.
 The Sidetree client needs to comply to the following guidelines to keep the DIDs it manages secure.